 The standard VAT rate in Poland is 23%, with reduced VAT rates levied based on the type of products you supply.
 The registration threshold is set at PLN 200,000, so if your annual turnover exceeds this amount, you must register for VAT.
 The National Revenue Administration is accountable for the VAT system in Poland.
 You can check their website for VAT information and updates.

 Trying to understand Poland's VAT system all by yourself can be taxing.
-So, we created this guide with everything you need to know about the VAT system in Poland.
+So, we created this guide is designed to help you freelancers and solopreneurs to navigate through VAT duties in Poland.
 Let's get started!

 Self-employed individuals conducting taxable economic activities in Poland are liable to register for VAT when their annual turnover reaches or exceeds PLN 200,000.
 In contrast, there is no registration threshold if you are an expat freelancer operating in Poland, so you must register for VAT before commencing your taxable economic activities.
 If you sell goods digitally from another country to Polish consumers, the distance sales VAT registration threshold is PLN 160,000 per annum.

 You can also click here for more information on when you must register for VAT in Poland.

 Related read: How to register to work as a freelancer in Poland.